Adrian Lester: Television

 In 1997, Lester starred in an episode of Silent Witness.
 It was in a two-part episode of series two entitled "Cease upon the Midnight", where he played the part of Danny Morris.

-Lester is known for playing a big-time con artist named Michael "Mickey Bricks" Stone on the BBC television series Hustle between 2004 and 2012.
+He is known for playing a big-time con artist named Michael "Mickey Bricks" Stone on the BBC television series Hustle between 2004 and 2012.
 The character was written out of the fourth series and replaced by Ashley Walters, although Lester returned from the fifth series (2009) onwards.

-On American television, Lester appeared on the sitcom Girlfriends from 2002 to 2003, as Ellis Carter, a film star who dated Tracee Ellis Ross's character, Joan Clayton.
+On American television, he appeared on the sitcom Girlfriends from 2002 to 2003, as Ellis Carter, a film star who dated Tracee Ellis Ross's character, Joan Clayton.

-In late 2005, Lester had a major guest-starring role in Channel 4's police drama The Ghost Squad.
+In late 2005, he had a major guest-starring role in Channel 4's police drama The Ghost Squad.

-In 2008, Lester starred on the BBC drama Bonekickers, a programme focusing on a team of archaeologists.
+In 2008, he starred on the BBC drama Bonekickers, a programme focusing on a team of archaeologists.

-He also played the character Myror on the British television drama Merlin.
+He played the character Myror in a 2009 episode of the British television drama Merlin.

+In 2024, Netflix announced that Lester will play the role of Destiny of the Endless in the upcoming second season of The Sandman.

 Film

 Lester played campaign manager Henry Burton in Mike Nichols' film Primary Colors (1998), based on the novel by Anonymous (Joe Klein).
 His character is believed to represent George Stephanopoulos.
 This part earned him a Chicago Film Critics Association award nomination for "Most Promising Actor".

-Lester appeared in Kenneth Branagh's Love's Labour's Lost, a musical adaptation of the William Shakespeare play, set in the 1930s.
+He appeared in Kenneth Branagh's Love's Labour's Lost, a musical adaptation of the William Shakespeare play, set in the 1930s.
 The film itself was poorly received, but Lester received a British Independent Film Awards nomination for his performance.

-In The Day After Tomorrow, Lester had a minor role as Simon, one of the three researchers who drink a toast of "twelve-year-old Scotch" shortly before freezing to death.
+In The Day After Tomorrow, Lester had a small but important role as Simon, one of the three researchers who drink a toast of "twelve-year-old Scotch" shortly before freezing to death.

-Lester filmed scenes for Spider-Man 3 (2007), as a research scientist who is sought after by the Sandman (Thomas Haden Church) to find a cure for his ailing daughter.
+He filmed scenes for Spider-Man 3 (2007), as a research scientist who is sought after by the Sandman (Thomas Haden Church) to find a cure for his ailing daughter.
 He was seen in one teaser trailer for the film; however, his scenes were cut from the final theatrical version.

 Other work

 In 2010, Lester appeared in the documentary When Romeo Met Juliet together with his wife Lolita Chakrabarti as acting mentors to the pupils of two Coventry schools involved in a production of Romeo and Juliet.

-Lester recorded Alpha Force: Survival, an audio book written by Chris Ryan.
+He recorded Alpha Force: Survival, an audio book written by Chris Ryan.

+Lester was the presenter at the 2024 Royal British Legion Festival of Remembrance Festival at the Royal Albert Hall.